Hitmakers BTS stamp their authority on American Music Awards - NewsBreak

 The fan-voted awards show aired live from Los Angeles on ABC.
 Nominees were based on streaming, album and digital sales, radio airplay and social activity, and reflect the time period of Sept.
 25, 2020, through Sept.
 23, 2021.

 Becky G won for favorite female Latin artists and thanked the Latinx community.
 “You are not alone,” she said.
-“We are the American dream.”‘Spider-Man: No Way Home’ trailer reveals return of old villains, but no Tobey or Andrew yet
+“We are the American dream.”

 Machine Gun Kelly grabbed the favorite rock artist award.
 “I want to accept this for all the aspiring musicians, the one who desires to play an instrument, wants to rap, wants to sing — not just the rock artists, but all the artists,” he said.